danielharrell/open-eyes-lect-2017-18/Open.md

 # Part One {#one}

 In all these ways, the word thus gives us much to wonder about.
 But there is another sense, I want to suggest, in which the word gives us just one thing to wonder about.
 And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for the first time, wooden figures come to life; or the sun reverse course one day in the sky; or the diagonal of a square escape measure by any part of its side, no matter how small.[^AristotleWonder.]
 The wonder, in each case, is how such a thing is possible. <!--Later point out that this isn't really possible, on a certain philosophical explanation--> Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
-But names like this, once they become words we inherit rather than originate, can just as well discourage understanding as display it, and invoke what we don't yet know as if we do. <!--Later return to this: Aristotle says we end in opposite state from wonder, which suggests a kind of negation of world in which wonder began, or an understanding of world that leaves no place for wonder; just like Aristotle's account of nous.
-Another way to describe
+But names like this can be words we inherit rather than originate.
+And then they can discourage understanding just as much as display it, as we use the name for what we don't yet know as if we do. <!--Later return to
-this: how the cause of wonder ends up being located in the realm of appearance, to be dispelled by an account of the reality.
+this: Aristotle says we end in opposite state from wonder, which suggests a kind of negation of world in which wonder began, or an understanding of world that leaves no place for wonder; just like Aristotle's account of nous.
+Another way to describe this: how the cause of wonder ends up being located in the realm of appearance, to be dispelled by an account of the reality.
 Then can move on to Phaedo.-->

 <!--Another thought: In moving from an appearance of openness
 to its denial in reality, we are thinking philosophically,